What your toddler drinks and when can have an impact on their overall diet. Their fluid intake is important to ensure that they do not get dehydrated.

 Aim to give your toddler 6 drinks of fluid each day (or sometimes more in hot weather, or if unwell with a raised temperature).

 - Water and milk are the best drinks, for both with or between meals, as they are the most tooth friendly drinks.
 Encourage water drinking regularly throughout the day.
+At this stage they should be having around 300mls of milk each day.
+Aptamil Growing Up milk is fortified especially for toddlers to support their rapid growth at this stage.

 - Unsweetened pure fruit juice is a good source of vitamin C. But if giving juice to your toddler, give it with meals or snacks rather than between meals and dilute the juice 1 part juice to 4-5 parts water to keep their teeth strong and healthy.